 In April 2017, Peterborough City Council entered into an innovative and ground-breaking partnership with TACT, to develop a new permanency service that will improve the outcomes for the children and young people in Peterborough who are in care or on the edge of care.

-Our adoption team will support you through making the decision to become an adoptive parent and beyond.
-Find out more on the Peterborough adoption website.
+The Adoption Team at TACT Peterborough will support you through making the decision to become an adoptive parent and beyond.
+Find out more on the TACT Peterborough website.

-Find out more about what fostering a child could mean for you and your family on the Peterborough fostering website.
+Find out more about what fostering a child could mean for you and your family on the TACT Peterborough website.

 Private fostering is when a child under the age of 16 (under 18 if disabled) is cared for by someone who is not their parent or a close relative.
 It's a private arrangement made between a parent and a carer, for 28 days or more.

 Close relatives are defined as step-parents, grandparents, brothers, sisters, uncles or aunts (whether of full blood, half blood or marriage/affinity.

 Further information is available from the Somebodyelse's Child website.